Philonous/auth-service-test/README.md

 The SP will need a **request URL for authentication requests** and a **realm signing certificate**.

+Please note that when a local account and an SSO account will be considered distinct (even if the same e-mail address is used).
+That means that a `/api/disable-sessions` request using an SSO token will not expire tokens for local accounts, and vice versa.

 For more information, see [the SAML documentation](SAML.md).